35+ Redis & Caching Interview Questions 2025: Data Structures, Patterns & Scaling

 }

-Session & Rate Limiting
+Session and Rate Limiting Questions

 Two common Redis use cases with practical implementations.